 |RST901||Failed to parse file|

 |RST903||Failed to lint docstring (e.g. unicode encoding issue under Python 2)|

 Installation and usage

-Python 3.6 or later is recommended, but Python 2.7 is also supported.
+Python 3.6 or later is recommended, but Python 2.7 and Python 3.3 onwards are also supported.

 We recommend installing this plugin and flake8 itself using pip: